 There have been many influences on Mexican cuisine over the years, but the main flavors stem from Mayan, Aztec, and Spanish cultures.

 As hunter-gathers, the Mayans relied on a few staples — corn, beans, and fruit.
-Since finding a sufficient amount of wild game was a challenge, it's believed they often ate beans as a side with corn tortillas.
+Since finding a sufficient amount of wild game was a challenge, it’s thought that they often ate beans as a side with corn tortillas.

 Even though the exact origins of enfrijoladas is unknown (due to a lack of written records dating that far back), it's safe to say Mayans were eating some version of this dish a long time ago.